What Happens To Your Body During a Car Accident?

 - Spicy food consumption

-The reproduction of endorphins requires positive stress such as, diet, exercise, and general well-being, but stress and pain trigger their release.
+The reproduction of endorphins requires positive stress such as, diet, exercise, and general well-being, but stress and pain trigger their release as well.

 The Psychological Model